hauskaffee/codefresh-infra/README.md

 This directory is for managing AWS infrastructure.
 Mainly creating a VPC, EKS Cluster, and aditional items to make those work.
 Purpose is to create items easily for testing.
 Also to destroy all items when no longer needed for easier cleanup.

+### classic-pipelines

+Using terraform to create Codefresh pipelines and projects.

 ### classic-runtime

 Using terraform to install the Classic Runtime via helm.
 Depends on aws-infra to be completed first as it relies on the outputs.